DanielColado/softwareEngineering/README.md

 #### /testingProject
-This project contains 3 jUnit tests and a mockito test for the class MathFunctions <br>
+This project contains 3 jUnit tests and a Mockito test for the class MathFunctions <br>

 ![imagen](https://github.com/DanielColado/softwareEngineering/assets/150476751/e9a2cf36-fa41-4e1e-b1cb-559a5d38e0ee)